abunai-dev/.github/profile/README.md

 The repositories of this organization contain all relevant ABUNAI artifacts:

-* [ARC³N](https://github.com/abunai-dev/ARC3N) contains a catalog of classified uncertainty sources, available [online](https://arc3n.abunai.dev/)
+* [ARC³N](https://github.com/abunai-dev/ARC3N) contains a catalog of classified uncertainty sources, available [online](https://arc3n.abunai.dev/).
-* [Uncertainty Impact Analysis](https://github.com/abunai-dev/UncertaintyImpactAnalysis) contains an analysis to predict the impact of uncertainty on confidentiality
+* [Uncertainty Impact Analysis](https://github.com/abunai-dev/UncertaintyImpactAnalysis) contains an analysis to predict the impact of uncertainty on confidentiality.
-* [ABUNAI](https://github.com/abunai-dev/ABUNAI) contains the core analysis to identify confidentiality violations with respect to uncertainty
+* [ABUNAI](https://github.com/abunai-dev/ABUNAI) contains the core analysis to identify confidentiality violations with respect to uncertainty.

 Furthermore, we provide the scenarios used in the evaluation of the approach, see [here](https://doi.org/10.5445/IR/1000178700).
+This includes the [CoronaWarnApp](https://github.com/abunai-dev/EvaluationScenario-CoronaWarnApp), [OnlineShop](https://github.com/abunai-dev/EvaluationScenario-OnlineShop), [Jplag](https://github.com/abunai-dev/EvaluationScenario-JPlag), and [MobilityAsAService](https://github.com/abunai-dev/EvaluationScenario-MaaS) scenarios.
+Further examples can be found in the [xDECAF organization](https://github.com/DataFlowAnalysis/DataFlowAnalysis).